Food and Beverage Industry in Rhode Island

-Rhode Island is widely known as a top culinary destination – but not only for its lively restaurant scene and unique local shops.
-The state is also a top education destination for those looking to train in culinary studies.
-Johnson and Wales University is among the top schools in the country for students keen on pursuing a career in culinary arts and provides a great feeder system for the state’s hospitality industry.
+Rhode Island is widely known as a top culinary destination, not only for its lively restaurant scene and unique local shops, but also for its growing food and beverage industry.
+The state is a leading education destination for those looking to train in culinary studies.
+Johnson & Wales University is among the top schools in the country for students pursuing careers in culinary arts and provides a strong talent pipeline for Rhode Island’s hospitality and food industries.

 Economy

-Rhode Island food sales is close to $12 billion a year.
-With business-to-business sales, the total economic impact of food system sales is nearly $23 billion (New England Feeding New England Research).
+Rhode Island food sales total nearly $12 billion annually.
+When including business-to-business activity, the total economic impact of the state’s food system approaches $23 billion (New England Feeding New England Research).

 Culinary/Restaurant

-Rhode Island has the 3rd most restaurants per capita of any U.S. state, according to the U.S. Bureau of Economic Analysis.
+Rhode Island has the third-highest number of restaurants per capita of any U.S. state, according to the U.S. Bureau of Economic Analysis, reinforcing its reputation as a leading culinary destination.

 Food Strategy

-Rhode Island is one of the first states to publish a state food strategy and hire a Director of Food Strategy who coordinates between state agencies, non-profits and business organizations to build the local food economy.
+Rhode Island was one of the first states to publish a comprehensive food strategy and appoint a Director of Food Strategy.
+This role coordinates efforts across state agencies, non-profits, and businesses to strengthen the local food economy and support long-term industry growth.

 For More Information: